 While admission is free, the museum, which is operated by volunteers, does accept donations.

 The 35-acre Southeastern Railway Museum opened in its current location in 1998.
 The museum, which previously operated on a 12-acre site until 1997, is home to approximately 90 pieces of rolling stock, including locomotives, passenger cars and cabooses.
 Guests can board a vintage caboose for a ride around the museum’s grounds, which was previously home to a railcar repair facility.
 The museum has been designated “Georgia’s Official Transportation History Museum.”

-A Smithsonian Institution affiliate, the Southern Museum of Civil War & Locomotive History features collections of rare Civil War weapons, uniforms and other personal items; an exciting exhibit about the Great Locomotive Chase, including the General locomotive; and a full-scale replica of a locomotive factory that helped rebuild the South after the war.
+The Southern Museum of Civil War & Locomotive History, a Smithsonian Institution affiliate, features collections of rare Civil War weapons, uniforms and other personal items; an exciting exhibit about the Great Locomotive Chase, including the General locomotive; and a full-scale replica of a locomotive factory that helped rebuild the South after the war.
 The Jolley Education Center features a variety of hands-on exhibits to inspire a love of learning in children.
-During the sesquicentennial, 150th anniversary of the Civil War, the Southern Museum will be hosting numerous events that will explore topics relevant to this tumultuous time in history.
+During the sesquicentennial, 150th anniversary of the Civil War, the Southern Museum hosted events exploring topics relevant to this tumultuous time in history.